 Wide international media coverage of the performance ensued, with video, text, and photo documentation of #ResistGag published by BBC, El País, YLE, and numerous other journals throughout the world.
 Scope’s Co-CEO and Co-Founder, Mari Tikkanen, was interviewed by Al Jazeera.

 The digital impact of the movement saw numbers of nearly 2 million in reach and impression levels.
 Scope’s efforts were additionally noticed by The Finnish Heritage Agency, and we were asked to contribute gear from the protest to The National Museum of Finland.

-The project was independently funded by Scope through our social mission fund.Back to our work
+The project was independently funded by Scope through our Social Innovation Fund.Back to our work